NoahJGersh/Wormhole/README.md

 - Tunnel Subdivisions
     - The number of edges along the tunnel (joining rings)
 - Curve
-    - A parametric spline for the tunnel to follow
+    - A bezier curve for the tunnel to follow
     - *Optional, no prerequisite.*
     - *Default:* Z-axis
 - Curve Start